-Specially trained registered nurses who are considered senior nurses in the system and have a lot of experience in pain illnesses are assigned to address clinical phone calls from 8:00 a.m. to 12:00 p.m. and 1:30 p.m. to 4:00 p.m. each day MHNI is open for business.
-MHNI remains committed to providing patients with ongoing access to their MHNI physicians and the phone nurse system aids in this endeavor.
+Specially trained senior nurses in the system will address phone messages left for the physician.
+MHNI remains committed to providing patients with ongoing access to their MHNI physicians and the nurses aid in this endeavor.

 How is information communicated to the patient’s MHNI physician?

-It is the phone nurse’s responsibility to document each call and relay pertinent information to the MHNI physician or designee.
-The physician then reviews this information and the patient’s record and has the phone nurse convey his/her recommendations to the patient as soon as possible, usually within 24 hours of the initial call.
+It is the nurse’s responsibility to document each call and relay pertinent information to the MHNI physician or designee.
+The physician then reviews this information and the patient’s record and has the nurse convey his/her recommendations to the patient as soon as possible, usually within 24 hours of the initial call.
 The doctors at MHNI make all decisions that should be made by a physician.
-In addition, direct contact with the patient’s physician will be arranged if necessary.
+You may also contact your physician via our website by submitting an online contact request using the above link.

-How many calls are answered by the telephone nurse each day?
+How many calls are received by the nurses each day?

 MHNI receives more than 100 clinically-related telephone calls each day, and while some are for urgent matters, many others are of a routine nature.
 Monday tends to be our busiest day, followed by Friday.
 Except for urgent or emergent situations, MHNI physicians must attend to telephone calls as time allows during the day.
-Given the high volume of calls, patients may be required to wait “on hold” while other calls are being addressed or may need to be called back by the phone nurse or her associates.
+Calls will be routed to the "Nurse Help Line" where patients can leave a brief description of the reason for their call.
 Because safety comes first, the chart review process and disposition by the physician may take some time to complete.
 In addition, except in true emergencies, the physician’s time must be prioritized to those patients who are attending the Institute on a particular day.
+Messages left on the "Nurse Help Line" will be returned by a nurse within 24 hours during normal business hours.

 What types of calls does the phone nurse receive?